Sunday, August 13, 2017

 After a grueling 72-hour session the jury returned a unanimous verdict of not guilty by reason of insanity.

-Harry was later removed from the Snohomish County Jail and sent to Wight’s Nursery for hospitalization, pruning, and psychiatric treatment.
+Harry was later removed from the Clallam County Jail and re-planted at a local nursery for hospitalization, pruning, and psychiatric treatment.